 Fall is the perfect time to start enjoying warm, whole grain breakfast again.
 Try adding a generous sprinkling of pumpkin spice to your morning oatmeal or quinoa.
 The fiber and protein of these grains, along with all those spice benefits, will start you on a great nutritional footing and wake up your senses with seasonal flavors.

 Indulge in your love for pumpkin spice this fall.
 Use it to your advantage!
 Enjoy the fall, season with joy, and find yourself feeling slimmer and healthier while you love what you’re eating.

-As the holidays come up again, check out my Healthy Holiday Recipes post, including a free e-recipe book to make delicious, flavorful, light recipes!
+As the holidays come up again, check out these low carb crock pot recipes, or my post that features healthy vegan holiday recipes, including a free e-recipe book to make delicious, flavorful, light recipes!